bumble-tech/appyx/documentation/navigation/multiplatform.md

 Setting up the environment for execution

+{==

-> **Warning**
+**Warning**

-> For running the iOS target, you need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
+In order to launch the iOS target, you need a Mac with macOS to write and run iOS-specific code on simulated or real devices.

-> This is an Apple requirement.
+This is an Apple requirement.

->
-> The instructions here are tweaked and inspired from the [Compose-Multiplatform-iOS template](https://github.com/JetBrains/compose-multiplatform-ios-android-template).
+The instructions here are tweaked and inspired from the [Compose-Multiplatform-iOS template](https://github.com/JetBrains/compose-multiplatform-ios-android-template).

+==}

-> To work with this project, you need the following:
+To work with this project, you need the following:

 * A machine running a recent version of macOS
 * [Xcode](https://apps.apple.com/us/app/xcode/id497799835)